Bukoba

-Bukoba is a city with a population of 128,796 (2012 census), situated in the north west of Tanzania on the south western shores of Lake Victoria.
+Bukoba is a city with a population of 144,938 (2022 census), situated in the northwest of Tanzania on the south-western shores of Lake Victoria.
 It is the capital of the Kagera region, and the administrative seat for Bukoba Urban District.

 The city is served by Bukoba Airport and regular ferry connections to and from Mwanza, as well as roads to Uganda's Rakai District for cross-border commuters.
 Plans are underway for a standard gauge railway to Uganda.

 History

-Bukoba City
+Bukoba Municipal

-Situated on the south western shores of Lake Victoria, Bukoba lies only 1 degree south of the Equator.
+Situated on the south-western shores of Lake Victoria, Bukoba lies only 1 degree south of the Equator.

-Bukoba is situated at the South Western shores of Lake Victoria in the north western region of Tanzania.
+Bukoba is situated on the south-western shores of Lake Victoria in the north-western region of Tanzania.
 The regional capital and Kagera's biggest town is the gateway to the region.

+It boasts a white sandy beach, a large market, a port tennis courts and a swimming pool.
+It has 13 banks, 5 of which take VISA cards in the ATM.